Epithelioid Mesothelioma

 • Shortness of breath

-To diagnose epithelioid cancer, your doctors will conduct a physical exam and take note of any symptoms you have.
+To diagnose malignant epithelial mesothelioma, your doctors will conduct a physical exam and take note of any symptoms you have.

-They’ll then look for tumors in your body using imaging tests, such as:
+They’ll then look for tumors in your body using imaging tests like:

 • CT (computed tomography) scans